jen-taylor-shopify/JavaScript-fundamentals/callback-functions-and-promises.md

 ## What are the benefits?

-**Callbacks are versatile**
-- They allow you to exercise more control over the order in which functions are run and what data is passed between them
+- **Order control**: you can exercise more control over the order in which functions are run and what data is passed between them

-## When would we use it?
-- Use setTimeout when doing something like updating an animation or checking whether something its taking longer than a given amount of time.
--

 ## What are the drawbacks?

-### Error-prone
+- **Nested individual error handling**: Error handling/failure callbacks need to be called once for each level of nesting
 - Calling a callback is more error-prone than simply returning a value
 - Needing to structure large parts of a program with callbacks isn't ideal